Supporting healthy male practitioners working with sexuality

 They all acknowledged that there was some awareness of it in the background.
 By simply saying it out loud brought it to a front and centre awareness again.

 What could collective awareness be harvested from working groups including women, LGBTQ, non-binary, gender fluid, with a range of ethnic and generational backgrounds on this topic?

 Imagine what we could all learn if we stepped into this highly emotive and deeply uncomfortable area with a mindset of broadening our awareness and hearing each other?

 How do we safeguard our clients and ourselves to ensure we are not the next scandal 3 or 4 years down the line?
 Can we adapt to recognise what is on its way, so we are not the next example of abuse?
 Can we call out other practitioners on their shadow behaviour?

 Having a diverse group to gain an educational understanding of trauma with continued professional development, confidential sharing, a space to own what has happened, be vulnerable, and, most importantly, comfortable in the uncomfortable could make a significant difference.

 It would also help combat the loneliness of being in this profession.
 The loneliness that men often feel.
 The isolation of working with sexuality and trying to get it right.
 I feel that too.

 Personal fear and anxiety

 I am also aware that I have had this article circling in my head for months and months.
-There is a resistance to putting it out.
-I finally got it written over a week ago and here I am reading it again.
+Yet, there is a resistance to putting it out.
+I finally got it written over a week ago, and here I am rereading it.

-There is a part of me that has been scared to even write this down never mind publish.
-A fear of the backlash.
-It is a really challenging subject and I want to see quality practitioners covering the whole spectrum of being human, and that includes men.
+It is a challenging subject, and I want to see quality practitioners covering the whole spectrum of being human, including men.